rishikaa1/feynn-labs/Project 2A: Market Segmentation Study Task/README.md

 - A case study on consumer perceptions of McDonald's brand image, with practical application of segmentation techniques.

 - ## Contents
-- -`Strategic Insights into Market Segmentation.pdf`: The comprehensive report on market segmentation.
+- `Strategic Insights into Market Segmentation.pdf`: The comprehensive report on market segmentation.
-- -`mcdonalds (1).csv`: The dataset used for McDonald's case study, which analyzes consumer perceptions.
+- `mcdonalds (1).csv`: The dataset used for McDonald's case study, which analyzes consumer perceptions.
-- -`mcdonalds.ipynb`:  The Colab notebook containing the segmentation analysis and clustering techniques applied to the McDonald's dataset.
+- `mcdonalds.ipynb`:  The Colab notebook containing the segmentation analysis and clustering techniques applied to the McDonald's dataset.

 ## Case Study: McDonald's Brand Image
 The case study explores customer perceptions of the McDonald's brand/ Clustering techniques are applied to identify distinct customer segments and analyze their preferences.
 These insights can help refine marketing strategies based on consumer segmentation.